HIV: Four Reasons It’s Better to Know

 A landmark study in 2015 found that people who start treatment for HIV early were 57% less likely to develop serious illnesses like cancer later on in life.
 This means that if you’re delaying getting tested it may be causing you more harm in the long run.
 The sooner you find out you are positive the better because you can talk to a doctor about treatment options and potentially nip these risks in the bud.

-3. It also drastically reduces your risk of passing HIV on to others
+3. It also removes any risk of transmitting HIV sexually

 That’s right, starting HIV treatment can reduce the levels of virus in your body to such low levels that it becomes undetectable in a blood test.
-Evidence shows that this drastically reduces the risk of passing on HIV during sex – even without condoms.
-Of course, we encourage people to maintain using condoms because they also protect against other STIs like syphilis and gonorrhoea.
+Evidence shows that having an undetectable viral load means HIV cannot be transmitted sexually, even without condoms.
+HIV Of course, we encourage people to maintain using condoms because they also protect against other STIs like syphilis and gonorrhoea.

 4. Treatments are way better these days